Looks like you are using an old version of Internet Explorer - Please update your browser

 William Jennings Bryan, a famous orator, three-time Democratic candidate for president, and popular Christian, decided to serve as prosecutor.
 Clarence Darrow, a self-professed agnostic and one of the top lawyers in the country, served as Scopes’ defense attorney.
 Due to the huge names involved, the media flocked to Dayton and during the trial Darrow saw his chance to attack the Bible.
 Rather than arguing the points of the law, he brought in expert after expert to promote evolution as fact.
 26 He and Bryan agreed to take the stand on successive days to be cross-examined by each other.

 Bryan saw this as an opportunity to defend the faith from the attacks of Darrow and other critics and skeptics in front of a worldwide audience.
 Bryan took the stand first and Darrow questioned him about numerous biblical accounts that are typically assaulted by skeptics.
-He asked Bryan about Jonah and the whale (or “great fish,” see Matthew 12:40, KJV), the identity of Cain’s wife, the age of the earth, and several other questions about the early chapters of Genesis.
+He asked Bryan about Jonah and the whale (or “great fish,” see Jonah 1:17, KJV; cf. Matthew 12:40), the identity of Cain’s wife, the age of the earth, and several other questions about the early chapters of Genesis.
 27 Rather than replying with solid biblical answers, Bryan seemed agitated by the line of questioning and appeared as though he could not answer basic questions about his faith.
 The listening world heard a man who could not defend Christianity against the “science” of the day.
 Sadly, Bryan even undermined the credibility of the Bible by admitting that it may not mean what it says in the early chapters of Genesis.
 Darrow had accomplished his purpose and the next day he instructed the judge to find Scopes guilty.
 Darrow never lived up to his end of the bargain to take the witness stand, and Bryan was never able to deliver his closing argument that presented cogent scientific arguments against evolution.

 The damage done to fundamentalists at the Scopes Trial is inestimable.
 Even today, fundamentalists are lampooned because of the events in Dayton.
 The popular play and movie Inherit the Wind presents an extremely biased view against the fundamentalists and portrays the agnostic Darrow as genuine and heroic.
 For many, the inaccurate, hysteric, agenda-driven portrayal of Bryan in the movie is their view of fundamentalists.
 In addition, the concept of an inerrant Bible is now mocked in mainstream America, since it was allegedly proven wrong during the Scopes Trial.